walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Export Dialog](../assets/images/export-dialog.jpg)

  Make sure to save your mod with a file name that matches your mod name (remember when you [renamed the folder](#renaming-folders-important) at the beginning of this process?).
-For example if your mod name is `cool_mod`, then you should save the file as `cool_mod.pck`. (zip format is not supported at this time)
+For example if your mod name is `cool_mod`, then you should save the file as `cool_mod.zip`. (pck format is not supported)

 Finally, it's time to test your track in the game!
-At the moment, this involves two steps:
-1. Copy the mod file into the correct folder where you have PGRC installed.
+This involves copying the mod file into the correct folder where you have PGRC installed.
-2. Create or update the "mods.cfg" file in your save game folder for PGRC to notify the game about your mod.

 ### Copying the file into the correct folder
 You will need to place your mod file into a specific folder where the game is installed on your PC.
 To find the game's installed location, find PGRC in your steam library, right-click it, and choose **Manage** and then **Browse Local Files**.